Telephone Hotline Service

 The staff of United Tenants are available to conduct training on a variety of housing topics, including tenant/landlord rights and responsibilities, looking for an apartment, and organizing a tenant association or block association.

 United Tenants was born out of the organizing experience of tenants in Albany’s South End in the early 1970’s.
 While Untied Tenants’ direct services help so many people each year, we know that supporting the organizing efforts of Tenants is still very important.
+UTA has also facilitated the development of the only two independent Tenant Associations in the Capital Region.
 If you would like organizing assistance please contact us.

 Stay in the Know